 Get a separate bank account

+It’s good practice to have a separate bank account for your business.
 This is especially important with Universal Credit because your payments are worked out for the whole household rather than for you as an individual.